Task Structure

 /logs/agent/ | A directory agents can use to store logs from their runs. |

-/oracle/ | The solution folder is copied here by the Oracle agent at runtime and executed from the working directory. |
+/solution/ | The solution folder is copied here by the Oracle agent at runtime and executed from the working directory. |

 /tests/ | The tests folder is copied here by the Harbor harness at runtime and executed from the working directory. |